r-hub/blog/content/post/2020-04-29-maintenance/index.md

 Say someone sends a PR to your repo fixing a typo in the roxygen2 part of an R script, but doesn't run `devtools::document()`, or someone quickly edits `README.Rmd` without knitting it.
 You could fetch the PR locally and run respectively `devtools::document()` and `rmarkdown::render()` yourself, or you could make GitHub Action bot do that for you! :dancer:

-Refer to the workflows in e.g. [ggplot2 repo](https://github.com/tidyverse/ggplot2/blob/master/.github/workflows/pr-commands.yaml), triggered by writing a comment such as "/document", and their [variant in pksearch repo](https://github.com/r-hub/pkgsearch/blob/master/.github/workflows/pr-label-commands.yml), where _labelling_ the PR.
+Refer to the workflows in e.g. [ggplot2 repo](https://github.com/tidyverse/ggplot2/blob/master/.github/workflows/pr-commands.yaml), triggered by writing a comment such as "/document", and their [variant in pksearch repo](https://github.com/r-hub/pkgsearch/blob/master/.github/workflows/pr-label-commands.yml), where _labeling_ the PR.
 Both approaches have their pros and cons.
-I like labelling because you can't really make a typo, and it doesn't clutter the PR conversation, but you can hide comments later on whereas you cannot hide the labelling event from the PR history so really, to each their own.
+I like labeling because you can't really make a typo, and it doesn't clutter the PR conversation, but you can hide comments later on whereas you cannot hide the labeling event from the PR history so really, to each their own.

 {{< figure src="prcommanddocument.png" alt="Screenshot of a GitHub Action workflow" link="https://github.com/r-hub/pkgsearch/issues/98" >}}